Application Deadline March 1, 2022 @ 11:59 PM EST

-We invite submissions based on bold and fresh ideas to advance methods and processes associated with value assessment (and/or value elements).
-The PhRMA Foundation seeks papers that describe solutions to the following question:
+We invite submissions based on bold and creative ideas to advance methods and process associated with value assessment (and/or value elements).
+The PhRMA Foundation seeks papers that describe solutions to one or both of the following questions.
+(The total response must not exceed 3,000 words excluding title, figures and bibliography.)

 As highlighted by health outcomes for patients with COVID-19,7 the impact of an intervention on outcomes and costs may differ across patients due to a variety of factors, many of which may relate to broader drivers of health disparities.
-Inadequately addressing health disparities and diverse representation of populations in value assessments can weaken the ability of value assessment to serve as an effective tool to support decisions around delivery and reimbursement of health care that drive patient-centeredness and health equity.
+Inadequately addressing health disparities and diverse representation of populations in value assessments can weaken to serve as an effective tool to support delivery and reimbursement decisions and their ability to drive health equity.

 Examples may include, but are not limited to: